qiaokang92/mit-6.828/lab1-notes.md

 The very top part of 4G memory is commonly presevered by BIOS for PCI devices.

+Note: JOS only uses the first 256MB of a PC's physical memory.

 ### Play the BIOS

 Now let's play with the BIOS by running: